Measurement-induced criticality in $\mathbb{Z}_2$-symmetric quantum automaton circuits: Entanglement Transition

-In the above example, only the bit string pairs without phase difference contribute to the purity.
+In the above example, only the bit-string pairs without phase difference contribute to the purity.
 This is also true when we consider the entanglement dynamics starting from $|\psi_I\rangle$.
-Notice that in Eq.\eqref{eq:purity}, there are four accumulated phases for each bit string configuration $\{|n_1\rangle,|n_2\rangle,|n_1'\rangle,|n_2'\rangle\}$.
+Notice that in Eq. \eqref{eq:purity}, there are four accumulated phases for each bit-string configuration $\{|n_1\rangle,|n_2\rangle,|n_1'\rangle,|n_2'\rangle\}$.
 We need to find out how these phases evolve in time and how they contribute to the purity.
-For simplicity, here we first consider the phase difference for $|n_1\rangle$ and $|n_1^\prime\rangle$ only in regime B and define the following quantity,
+For simplicity, here we first consider the phase difference for $|n_1\rangle$ and $|n_1^\prime\rangle$ only in regime $B$ and define the quantity,

-where $M$ is the total number of bit string pairs.
+where $M$ is the total number of bit-string pairs.
 The complete analysis of the time evolution of all these phase terms in the purity will be deferred to Sec.~\ref{sec: double ps}.

-Initially, $|n_1\rangle$ and $|n_1^\prime\rangle$ are identical in B and are only different in A. The relative phase $-\Theta^B_{n_1^\prime}+\Theta^B_{n_1}$ caused by CZ gates is zero and we have $Q(t=0)=1$.
-The nonzero relative phase can be generated when particles enter into B. Specifically, if we apply CZ gate on $\bullet \circ$ with the ensemble of possible bit string configurations $\{\{|n_1\rangle,|n_1'\rangle\}\}=\{\{|10\rangle,|00\rangle\},\{|11\rangle,|01\rangle\},\{|01\rangle,|11\rangle\},\{|00\rangle,|10\rangle\}\}$, the phase differences generated by the CZ gate are $\{0,\pi,\pi,0\}$.
+Initially, $|n_1\rangle$ and $|n_1^\prime\rangle$ are identical in $B$ and are only different in $A$.
+The relative phase $-\Theta^B_{n_1^\prime}+\Theta^B_{n_1}$ caused by CZ gates is zero and we have $Q(t=0)=1$.
+The nonzero relative phase can be generated when particles enter into $B$.
+Specifically, if we apply CZ gate on $\bullet \circ$ with the ensemble of possible bit-string configurations $\{\{|n_1\rangle,|n_1'\rangle\}\}=\{\{|10\rangle,|00\rangle\},\{|11\rangle,|01\rangle\},\{|01\rangle,|11\rangle\},\{|00\rangle,|10\rangle\}\}$, the phase differences generated by the CZ gate are $\{0,\pi,\pi,0\}$.
 We also get similar results for the particle configuration $\circ \, \bullet$ and $\bullet \, \bullet$.
-To summarize, for all these nonzero particle configurations, half of the corresponding bit string pairs contribute a $\pi$ phase to the accumulated phase, while half of them don't contribute any phase terms.
+To summarize, for all these nonzero particle configurations, half of the corresponding bit-string pairs contribute a $\pi$ phase to the accumulated phase, while half of them do not contribute any phase terms.
 This result can be generalized to the many-qubit case.
-The accumulated phase terms of all the configurations that contain particles in B will add up to zero and make no contribution to Eq.\eqref{eq:Q}.
-Meanwhile, the configurations that will contribute to $Q(t)$ are those with no particles in B and hence have zero relative phase.
-Therefore $Q(t)$ can be alternatively viewed as the fraction of configurations in which the particles never reach the boundary between A and B,
+The accumulated phase terms of all the configurations that contain particles in $B$ will add up to zero and make no contribution to Eq. \eqref{eq:Q}.
+Meanwhile, the configurations that will contribute to $Q(t)$ are those with no particles in $B$ and hence have zero relative phase.
+Therefore, $Q(t)$ can be alternatively viewed as the fraction of configurations in which the particles never reach the boundary between $A$ and $B$,